ProstoEVREY/tst3205/README.md

 ### Frontend

-The frontend is a React app built with TypeScript that includes:
+The frontend is a React app built with JS that includes:

 - **Form with Validation**: Utilizes `zod` for email and phone number validation.
 - **Axios Request Handling**: Submits the form data to the backend and handles cancellations using `AbortController`.